KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampener/index.md

 {% end %}

 {% image_with_text(src="raspberrypi.jpg",caption="Raspberry Pi Setup") %}
 In order to record data, I also wrote a command line program for the Raspberry Pi Zero W that would interface with an ADS1115 Analog to Digital converter.
 This program would record data for a specified amount of seconds and a specified time interval.
 It would then output a graph for immediate viewing and an Excel file containing the recorded data.
-The setup for the raspberry pi is shown on the right and the code for the command line program can be found here.
+The setup for the raspberry pi is shown on the right and the code for the command line program can be found on the [GitHub Repository](https://github.com/KylerLimata/pressure_recorder).
 {% end %}

 ## Results

 {% gallery(src="trials_gallery.json") %}
 The results of our experiments can be seen here; while the damping effect was not as much as initially expected, the actual damping effect is clearly demonstrated.
+As the graphs show, the inlet pressure significantly and unpredicably fluctuates while outlet pressure is lower and almost perfectly smooth, at least in comparison to the inlet pressure.
 {% end %}